o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot.md

 ![Robot Importer](/images/user-guide/gems/ros2/URDF_importer_prefab_creation.png)

 > Note: the decision whether to use articulations highly depends on the robot structure and simulation requirements.
 In general, articulations are more stable and computational efficient, but have some limitations.
-The 2 main limtation are:
+The 2 main limtations are:
 >
 >- Articulations are only available in PhysX 5.
 By default O3DE is build with PhysX 4.
 >- Articulations natively only support tree-structures - closed loops are not allowed.